Resources

 Crowns can also chip or crack, especially if they are made of resin or porcelain.
 Small chips can usually be rectified and remain in the mouth, but dental crowns may need to be replaced if the chip is too large to be corrected.

-A newly placed crown has the potential to be a bit sensitive after the anesthesia starts to wear off.
-If the crowned tooth still has a nerve in it, it’s possible that you’ll experience a heightened sense of hot or cold from iced or warm beverages.
+A newly placed crown can feel a bit sensitive after the anesthesia starts to wear off.
+If the crown tooth still has a nerve in it, you may experience a heightened sense of hot or cold from iced or warm beverages.
 This is common and usually subsides over time.
 Using toothpaste for sensitive teeth can help.

 If you feel sensitivity from biting down, this is likely due to the crown being placed too high on the tooth.
 This can be easily fixed; let your dental professional know.